KAIST-CS220/2021s-project/README.md

 No. The current parser is to showcase that a simple REPL-like program can be written with monadic parser combinators.
 However, we don't expect you to improve the parser.
 Of course, you can modify it for your own practice.

+##### Should I create my own repository by myself to proceed?

+No. TAs will let you know how to proceed.